Brisbane Circumcision with the Pollock Technique™ Brisbane Clinic 2018-01-05T16:50:43+00:00

 Dr. Neil Pollock

-At Gentle Procedures Brisbane circumcision clinic, we use the Pollock Technique™ for procedures for all ages of babies, boys, and adult men.
-The detail below focuses primariliy on infant circumcision, so please visit the adult circumcision page or the teen circumcision page if you would like more information on circumcision at an older age.
+At Gentle Procedures circumcision clinics in Gold Coast and Brisbane, we use the Pollock Technique™ for procedures for all ages of babies, boys, and adult men.
+The detail below focuses primarily on infant circumcision, so please visit the adult circumcision page or the teen circumcision page if you would like more information on circumcision at an older age.

 Extensive pain control methods are employed for infant circumcision; including Panadol, sugar solution (which has been shown to reduce pain perception), soothing music, topical freezing cream, padded baby holders, and a long acting local anesthetic.